Best Tips to Port Forward Your IP Camera

-UPDATE: Be sure to read our full list of Tips & Tricks below but now you can start with our new video that provides a great overview.
+UPDATE: Be sure to read our full list of Tips & Tricks below, but you can start with our new video that provides a great overview.

 Full List of Tips & Tricks:

-First of all get your camera working on your local network.
-Whether you want it to work connected with ethernet directly to the router or setup the camera so it works wirelessly.
+Before you get started, make sure your camera is setup and working properly on your local network.
+You can setup the local connection using ethernet plugged in directly to the router or setup the camera so it works wirelessly.

-Now that you have your camera working on the network time to port forward.
+Now that you have your camera working on the network, you can setup port forwarding.
 Here is a review of the common instructions:

 - Login to your camera’s admin interface and go to the network settings area.
 Confirm what port has been assigned to your camera.
 Often it will be port 554, 80 or 88 but could be anything.